vigneshbhuvan-nus/tp/docs/DeveloperGuide.md

 ResultDisplay.fxml - Prints results to user

-StatusBarFooter - Dosent seem to do anything
+StatusBarFooter - returns the path of the file retrieved

 ### Logic component